 In addition to local staff, the Piney-Z Community Development District employs a District Manager whose firm (INFRAMARK) is certified to manage the assessments collection as well as other matters required by Florida law.

 210 North University Drive

 Coral Springs, Florida 33071

-Robert Koncar, General Manager of INFRAMARK, serves as the non-voting Treasurer of the Piney-Z Board of Supervisors.
+Alan Baldwin, Accounting Manager of INFRAMARK, serves as the non-voting Treasurer of the Piney-Z Board of Supervisors.
 Bob Nanni, also of INFRAMARK, serves as our District Manager; he may be reached at 813-991-1116, ext.
-105, or at Bob.Nanni@inframark.com.
+1005, or at Bob.Nanni@inframark.com.

 CDD Maintenance of Amenities

-Cost of maintaining the Swimming Pool, Lodge, Fitness Center, Pavilion, parking lot and Playground, including funds necessary to employ local CDD staff
+Cost of maintaining the swimming pool, lodge, fitness center, pavilion, parking lots and playground, including funds necessary to employ local CDD staff

 Who runs the district government?

 The Piney-Z district government is run by a board of supervisors elected by the landowners.
 In 1997, when the district was created, the board was controlled by the developer.
 As homes and lots were sold, the process evolved so that supervisors were elected by the registered voters who purchased property in the district.
-This process is described in Chapter 190, Florida Statutes, the state law which provides for the creation of community development districts.
+This process is described in Chapter 190, Florida Statutes, the state law which details how community development districts are to operate.